stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 ## Workflow Steps

-1. The aligned BAM is converted to FastQ and is aligned to `GRCh38_no_alt` using [standard STAR mapping](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html).
+1. [Only for realignment workflow] The aligned BAM is converted to FastQ and is aligned to `GRCh38_no_alt` using [standard STAR mapping](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html).
-   * Only for realignment workflow
-2. A feature count (.count.txt) file is produced for comparison to St. Jude Cloud reference data.
+2. [Only for realignment workflow] A feature count (.count.txt) file is produced for comparison to St. Jude Cloud reference data.
-   * Only for realignment workflow
 3. A visualization for genomic features is produced.

 ### Mapping